Note: All local Class 7A teams had a bye on Oct. 4.

 Denmark 49, West Hall 0

-Denmark’s undefeated start to the 2019 season continued Friday with the Danes improving to 5-0 overall and 2-0 in Region 7-AAAA play with a win over West Hall at home.
+Denmark’s undefeated start to the 2019 season continued Friday night with the Danes improving to 5-0 overall and 2-0 in Region 7-AAAA play with a win over West Hall at home.
 Denmark has compiled four shutouts in five games this season.

 Jordan Brunson had two rushing touchdowns in the first half, and quarterback Aaron McLaughlin had three touchdowns in the second half to power the lopsided win.